nihole/ACY/README.md

 ```
 6. Upload this file in Postman

-7. run this collection in Postman
+7. Run this collection in Postman